Ainslie Football Club

-Ainslie Football Club is a semi-professional Australian rules football club based in Canberra, in the Australian Capital Territory.
+The Ainslie Football Club is a semi-professional Australian rules football club based in Canberra, in the Australian Capital Territory.

-The club formed in 1927 and won its first premiership in 1929.
+The club was formed in 1927 and won its first premiership in 1929.

 Ex-St Kilda star Kevin Neale was captain-coach for six seasons (1978–1983), during which time Ainslie won four premierships: 1979, 1980, 1982, 1983.

 In 1984 Ex-Collingwood and Richmond player Rod Oborne captain-coached the club, winning the 1984 premiership.
 The club was also coached by former VFL/AFL great David Cloke.
-Chris Rourke coached Ainslie for 14 years from 2007-2020 taking the club to six premierships during that period.
+Chris Rourke coached Ainslie for 14 years from 2007 to 2020 taking the club to six premierships during that period.

-The club entered the NEAFL for the competition's inaugural season in 2011 - finishing the year as Eastern Conference premiers.
+The club entered the NEAFL for the competition's inaugural season in 2011 – finishing the year as Eastern Conference premiers.
 The club left NEAFL at the end of the 2015 season and returned to the AFL Canberra competition.

-The Club's male record games holder is Todd Pulford (236 games) and the female record holder is Dani Curcio (236 games*).
+The Club's male record games holder is Todd Pulford (236 games) and the female record holder is Dani Curcio (236 games).